-Here’s a delicious flourless dairy free brownie you’ll love if you can’t hack gluten or don’t need eggs, butter or milk.
-It’s been a while since I’ve written here.
-To see what else I’ve been doing, you can always catch me over at Get Fit Chicago.
+Here's a delicious flourless dairy free brownie recipe you'll love if you can't hack gluten or don't need eggs, butter or milk.
+It's been a while since I've written here.

 Of course, we continued to eat completely clean, hoping that her skin condition would resolve itself.
 It did not.
 Ultimately, the blood tests showed my daughter was very sensitive to the following foods: